fast-programmer/message_driven_app/README.md

 bin/message_publisher
 ```

-This script enumerates through all unpublished events, calling a handler for each one and
+This script enumerates through all unpublished events, calling message handlers in each subdomain

-* if the handler did not throw an exception, the message status is set to `published`
+* if the handlers do not throw any exceptions, set the message status to `published`
-* if the handler did throw an exception, the message status is set to `failed`
+* if the handlers do throw an exception, set the message status to `failed`

 ### How to react to a model event being published (out of band)